betternick/CPSC-210-individual-project.-Point-of-sale-software/README.md

 - As a user, I want to be able to load a saved menu.

-Phase-4:
+PHASE-4:

  - Task 2: I implemented Option 1.
 I did this by making the Menu class robust by having the "addMenuItem" method throw the DuplicateMenuItemException exception if a duplicate menu item is created.

  - Task 3: The UML Design Diagram has been added to the root.
+As you can see, the design of my program is already very simple with high cohesion (class methods focus on a narrowly defined task) and low coupling (dependency cycles do not exist except for one necessary one).

+ Looking at my UML diagram, one design pattern that I would incorporate is to use the Singleton design pattern  to ensure that GUI and POS are only instantiated once.

-As you can see, the design of my program is already very simple with high cohesion and low coupling.
-However, if I had multiple menus, for example, a different menu for each day of the week and within each day's menu I had multiple menus for Breakfast, Lunch, Dinner, Drinks, Dessert etc then I would have liked to implement the composite method with Menu as the composite class and MenuItem as the leaf.
-This would give me greater abstraction to perform operations on my menus like increasing the prices of all Menu Items in all menus by calling a single method that operates on the parent Menu.
+ If I had multiple menus, for example, a different menu for each day of the week and within each day's menu I had multiple menus for Breakfast, Lunch, Dinner, Drinks, Dessert etc then I would have liked to implement the composite method with Menu as the composite class and MenuItem as the leaf.